-This is the premier exhibition of the Children’s Museum of Pittsburgh’s collection of 49 original sculptures by legendary outsider artist Nek Chand.
-This exhibit looks at his work in four parts: collection, conservation, creation, and context.
-Using photographs of the Rock Garden in Chandigarh, India, to help place Chand’s site specific sculptures in their original context, the exhibition incorporates the culture, colors and materials of Chandigarh in the gallery.
-In addition, the exhibition features a series of films featuring first person interviews with the artist and others that will help put Chand’s work and our collection in context with the mission of MuseumLab.
+The premier exhibition of Children’s Museum of Pittsburgh’s collection of 49 original sculptures by legendary outsider artist Nek Chand presents his work in four parts: collection, conservation, creation and context.
+The exhibition incorporates the culture, colors and materials of the Rock Garden in Chandigarh, India, where the sculptures are located, with photographs showing the sculptures in their original context.
+A series of films featuring first person interviews with the artist and others help put Chand’s work and the collection in context with the mission of MuseumLab.

-Because the sculptures were originally located outside, they were unprotected from the elements and require some level of repair.
-As a result, curators decided to make conservation an integral part of the immersive gallery experience.
-Professional curators and teaching artists will work on the sculptures in the gallery throughout the run of the exhibition, and programs are offered that allow visitors to learn first hand from experts and practice conservation techniques along side the professionals.
+Conservation of the sculptures is an integral part of the immersive gallery experience because the sculptures, originally located outside and unprotected from the elements, required some level of repair.
+Professional curators and teaching artists worked on the sculptures in the gallery throughout the run of the exhibition, and programs were offered that allow visitors to learn first hand from experts and practice conservation techniques alongside the professionals.

-The exhibition also includes several hands-on activities, including making sculptures and mosaic tiles using found objects and broken pottery, using similar techniques that the artist and his apprentices did when creating the original Rock Garden.
-Visitors can also learn more Chand’s art, life story and Indian culture through books, videos and observational drawing all provided in the immersive gallery.
+The exhibition includes several hands-on activities, including making sculptures and mosaic tiles using found objects and broken pottery, using similar techniques that the artist and his apprentices used creating the original Rock Garden.
+Visitors can also learn about Chand’s art and life, and the Indian culture, through books, videos and observational drawing provided in the immersive gallery.

 Interested in learning more about this collaboration or in creating an experience together?